About Your Ventriculoperitoneal (VP) Shunt Surgery at MSK Kids

 • Talk with you about your comfort and safety during your surgery.

-You will either walk into the operating room or be taken in on a stretcher.
+You’ll either walk into the operating room or a staff member will bring you there on a stretcher.
+Babies and young children may be carried into the operating room.
 A member of the operating room team will help you onto the operating bed.

-Once you’re comfortable, your anesthesiologist will give you anesthesia through your IV line, MediPort®, or central line.
+Once you’re comfortable, your anesthesiologist will give you anesthesia and you’ll fall asleep.
+You’ll also get fluids through your implanted port, CVC, or IV line during and after your surgery.

 What to expect

 Once you’re fully awake, you will be moved to your hospital room.
-Your room will be in one of the following places:
+Your room will be in one of these places:

 • The Pediatric Intensive Care Unit (PICU)